syncfusion-content/maui-docs/MAUI/Linear-Gauge/migration.md

 </table>

 ### Content pointer

-The ContentPointer in .NET MAUI SfLinearGauge allows to use any .NET MAUI content as pointer.
+The ContentPointer in the .NET MAUI SfLinearGauge allows to use any content or image or text as a pointer.
+In Xamarin, you can add an image as a pointer through the [ImageSource](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfGauge.XForms.SymbolPointer.html#Syncfusion_SfGauge_XForms_SymbolPointer_ImageSource) property, and in MAUI, you can directly add an image control as a pointer in the content pointer.

 <table>
 <tr>
 <th>Xamarin SfLinearGauge</th>